BE-Network/terraform-provider-verity/openapi/docs/ServicesPutRequestServiceValue.md

 HasMstInstance returns a boolean if a field has been set.

+### SetMstInstanceNil

+`func (o *ServicesPutRequestServiceValue) SetMstInstanceNil(b bool)`

+ SetMstInstanceNil sets the value for MstInstance to be an explicit nil

+### UnsetMstInstance
+`func (o *ServicesPutRequestServiceValue) UnsetMstInstance()`

+UnsetMstInstance ensures that no value is present for MstInstance, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)